michael-collins/feeling-responsive/collections/_assignments/project-2.md

   - title: Free Farm
     url: http://www.freefarm.co.uk/art
     link_style: new tab
+  content: The following are examples of various ways to approach 3D animation projects
+    in terms of style, storytelling, and complexity.
 - template: assignment-supportingmaterial
   block: assignment-c-supportingmaterial
   title: Tutorials for creating shots and edits